Status update #10 - 5 May 2021

 Status update #1 - 1 February 2021

-Goulburn Valley Water is exchanging analogue water meters for digital meters in a number of our towns to record water use for billing and data analysis.
+Goulburn Valley Water, in partnership with Suez Water, is exchanging analogue water meters for digital meters in a number of our towns to record water use for billing and data analysis.

 The first batch of digital meters is to be installed in coming weeks, a major milestone with over 12 months of preparation towards this step.
 Communications are currently going out to those recieving the new meters, including the mail you may have received that has directed you to this web page.
 While all customers in trial towns are being alerted to the works via mail and other methods at the moment, you will be contacted again close to installation date, with information regarding when GVW contractors NPS are intending to visit your property.
 Depending on where you live, this will happen some time in coming months - you will be kept informed of when NPS will be onsite.